The Young Women’s Leadership Program (YWLP) booklet ‘Journey to Leadership’ was officially launched this week.

 This sees the culmination of 6 months on hard work, laughter and tears.
 I was lucky to be one of the girls blessed with the honour of speaking during the night.
 What follows is the speech I provided.

-My experience in the YWLP program has been challenging.
-Before even registering, I had been considering a career change and had taken a step back from being a Project Manager to do some soul searching after suffering burn out.
+My experience in the YWLP program has challenged.
+Before even registering, I had considered a career change and had taken a step back from being a Project Manager to do some soul-searching after suffering burn out.
 To be honest I hadn’t been doing much searching though…

 A couple of weeks before the program started my Nan passed away.
 This was after the discovery of a 7cm tumor in her throat just before Christmas 2009, of which was a huge shock.
 She had recovered from a battle with Lymphoma a few years earlier, and had bounced back from that with a new lease on life.
 Her decline was rapid and she suffered a lot.
 As a small family, we were not ready for what was to come.
 She passed away in her home, looking out into the nearby trees and paddocks at the cockatoos and horses, finally reunited with Grandad.
 To see her released from her cage was a relief but it was still a shock to the system.
 She was one of the most beautiful people in the world, she never had a bad word to say about anyone, treasured all life, and was incredibly open-minded.
 I know I could talk to her about anything.
 No longer having her in the world – the loss seemed too much to bare.

-As life goes on for those left behind, the day to day routine continued as best as it could, and then the YWLP commenced.
-I must admit that I wasn’t in the right state of mind to meet new people and certainly wasn’t prepared for the workshops on life analysis.
+As life goes on for those left, the day-to-day routine continued as best it could, and then the YWLP commenced.
+I must admit that I wasn’t in the right state of mind to meet new people and certainly wasn’t ready for the workshops on life analysis.
 So to be confronted in the first few workshops with 25 strangers, and various tasks such as questioning our personal values, dreams and goals – it was the last thing I wanted to be doing.
-The climax came in the workshop about discovering our ‘Passions’, where we had to determine and discuss what we were passionate about.
-When I couldn’t identify anything – I was so upset and disappointed with myself I just wanted to chuck it all in.
+The climax came in the workshop about discovering our ‘Passions’, where we had to decide and discuss what we were passionate about.
+When I couldn’t find anything – I was so upset and disappointed with myself I just wanted to chuck it all in.
 Of course, what I realize now is that I was going through the natural grieving process, and that I was struggling with a relapse in my depression.

 As the end of the program nears I can gratefully say that I have realised what it is that I value in life, and have re-discovered some passions, as well as a few new ones.